SnakeskinTpl/snakeskin-cli/README.md

 -h, --help
 -V, --version

 -s, --source [src]        path to a template file or a template directory -p, --params [config]     object with compile parameters or a path to a config file -o, --output [src]        path to the output file
 -w, --watch               watch files for changes and automatically recompile

 -m, --mask [mask]         mask for template files (RegExp) --extname [ext]           file extension for output files (if "output" is a directory) -f, --file [src]          path to a template file (meta information for the debugger)

---jsx                    convert templates for using with React -e, --exec               execute compiled templates -d, --data [src]         data object for execution or a path to a data file -t, --tpl [name]         name of the main template
+-a, --adapter [name]      name of an adaptor, for example: ss2react or ss2vue --adapterOptions [config] object with adaptor parameters or a path to a config file -e, --exec                execute compiled templates -d, --data [src]          data object for execution or a path to a data file -t, --tpl [name]          name of the main template
 ```

 #### Addition